-you breed two short coated dogs that only have the genes for short tight coats together, you are going to get
+When you breed two short coated dogs that only have the genes for short tight coats together, you are going to get

 short coats, that is how dominate the short coat is when you have 100 years of breeding true to standards.
-So how did the long coated gsd
+So how did the

-my opinion and expertize I can say with conviction that it came from breeding with GSD breeders who bred dogs with
+In my opinion and expertize I can say with conviction that it came from breeding with GSD breeders who bred dogs with

 FALSE pedigrees.
 Those breeders may have known about the false pedigrees or, they may not have known, as such things are frowned

 with questionable lineage.
 Tina Barber did it while she was registered as an AKC Kennel.
 She outcrossed her German Shepherd